zednis/alexa-skill-meeting-scheduler/README.md

 # Deploying

-This alexa skill may be deployed to AWS using the ASK CLI (link)
+This alexa skill may be deployed to AWS using the [ASK CLI](https://developer.amazon.com/docs/smapi/quick-start-alexa-skills-kit-command-line-interface.html)

-TODO instructions for installing, configuring the ASK CLI
+Instructions for installing, configuring the ASK CLI are available in the Alexa Skills [Quick Start](https://developer.amazon.com/docs/smapi/quick-start-alexa-skills-kit-command-line-interface.html#step-2-install-and-initialize-ask-cli)

 To deploy the current code to AWS run ``ask deploy``.